 3.5.5.
 The concern Francis showed for the poor and marginalised is well known and was first reflected in his care of lepers.
 An example of the link between Francis and Catholic Social Teaching is that "...., the preferential option for the poor should be reaffirmed in all its force."
-(Compendium of the Social Doctrine of the Church, 2004, n.182)
+(Compendium of the Social Doctrine of the Church, 2004, n.182) 3.5.6.

-3.5.6.
 The Rule and General Constitutions are wonderful documents but as long as they remain only words on paper or on screen that are not implemented they are practically worthless.
 As a former OFM Minister General said about the OFM but which applies to the entire Franciscan Family: "We have many documents and words.
 What the world expects from us are actions."
 (John Vaughn, OFM General, 1985)

 3.5.7.
-In summary, the basis for our commitment to JPIC is the Bible; Catholic Social Teaching; Francis and the Franciscan Intellectual and Spiritual Traditions; the OFS Rule and General Constitution culminating in prayer and action.
+In summary, the basis for our commitment to JPIC is the Bible; Catholic Social Teaching (and now especially since 2015: Laudato Si'); Francis and the Franciscan Intellectual and Spiritual Traditions; the OFS Rule and General Constitution culminating in prayer and action.
+As the Canadian Bishops say in Living Out Laudato Si: A Commentary and Practical Resource for Canadian Catholics (2017): "See, Learn, Pray Act".